 Are you planning to have breast augmentation surgery in Brisbane?

-If you are considering breast augmentation as an option, your plastic surgeon will supply all the necessary information about this procedure to you beforehand.
+If you are considering breast augmentation as an option, your cosmetic surgeon will supply all the necessary information about this procedure to you beforehand.
 You can find all the information you need here, but the most suitable and reliable way of collecting information is by consulting your surgeon.
 This will help you find answers to the questions that arise while reading this brochure.

 We talk a lot about breast enlargement, but what does the term ‘breast augmentation’ actually mean?
 Breast augmentation or augmentation mammoplasty is a surgical procedure aimed at modifying the size and defects of the breast, while increasing the firmness of the breast tissue to a certain extent by using special breast implants.
 A „boob job“ can help you to regain the self-confidence that may have been lacking before the surgery.